This Is How Much Money Marie Kondo Has Made From Her Tidying Empire

 Netflix's Tidying Up has put Kondo's star even more on the map in the U.S., and since its premier, Twitter has been ablaze with these wholesome and hilarious memes.
 All of which only adds to Kondo's net worth, both culturally and financially.
 And while we don't know how much money Kondo earned for her show, we'd be surprised if it wasn't picked up for a second season.

-According to Celebrity Net Worth, Marie Kondo is now worth $8 million (£6.14 million).
-This figure will likely only continue to grow — the home-organisation market isn't going anywhere, and is forecasted to be worth $11.8 (£9.05) billion by 2021.
+According to Celebrity Net Worth, Marie Kondo is now worth $8 million USD.
+This figure will likely only continue to grow — the home-organization market isn't going anywhere, and is forecasted to be worth $11.8 billion USD by 2021.
 So it looks as if Kondo's bank account will likely be the one thing she won't be decluttering anytime soon.

 Advertisement